Create your AI that knows when to say "I don't know." Try it on your data →

 You can deploy your AI anywhere: on your website, as a public link, or as an internal knowledge tool for your team.

 With CustomGPT.ai, you’re not just getting a chatbot.
-You’re getting an intelligent assistant that truly understands your knowledge—and delivers real value without the complexity.
+You’re getting an intelligent assistant that answers from your uploaded knowledge base without requiring a developer-built RAG pipeline.

 Frequently Asked Questions